JrVerbiest/jrverbiest.github.io/README.md

-# Joeri R. Verbiest PhD MSc - Engineer with focus on Data Engineering
+# Joeri R. Verbiest PhD MSc

-## About me
+## Engineer 👨‍💻 who focuses on data engineering.

 I hold a PhD in Engineering Science and two MSc degrees in Engineering (ir. ing.), with over two decades of multidisciplinary experience spanning research and industry, and today, I have two part-time positions at Hasselt University in Belgium.
 Since February 2025, I have been a data engineer at the Data Science Institute, focusing mainly on data governance and data management.
 Simultaneously, since September 2023, I have been an engineer with the Biomedical Data Sciences group, providing targeted data engineering support for innovative health-related projects.